Introduction to Occlusion: Principles & Benefits

 - To explain the static & dynamic anatomy of the TMJ & associated musculature

 - To introduce the concept of tooth wear and the factors that affect it.

 - Describe the functional movement of the mandible

 - Identify when parafunction is a factor in tooth loss

 - Plan when to utilise further investigation

 Day 2 - Practical

-This hands-on course is designed to build on the knowledge and skills you’ve gained from the one-day theory.
+This hands-on day is designed to build on the knowledge and skills you’ve gained from the previous day theory.

 Places are limited to a maximum of 12 participants who will learn the following: